Jaja0624/470spotify/README.md

 - Axios (allows for http requests)

+## 470 - Spotify Authentication Setup
+To log in with Spotify, we need to run the node server inside the /auth_server/authorisation_code folder.
+1. Run this command in the cmpt470-project folder:
+    ```bash
+    node .\auth_server\authorization_code\app.js
+    ```
+If you do not have a Spotify account to use, you can test the app with these credentials:
+Username: jbaltar@sfu.ca
+Password: cmpt470470

 ## 470 - Backend Setup (Windows)

 ### Google Cloud SDK Installation and Running the Database Proxy